How to build a WordPress task management system

 Does your team suffer from a lack of collaboration, inefficient task execution, and missed deadlines?
 If so, it’s time to think about implementing a WordPress task management system!

 After all, what better platform to use for task management than the world’s most popular CMS?
-In this post, we’re going to show you how to build a custom task and project management app using Gravity Forms and GravityView.
+In this post, we’re going to show you how to build a custom task management app using Gravity Forms and GravityView.

 We’ll start by setting up a “task submission” form in Gravity Forms where we can add new tasks as they arise.
 Next, we’ll use GravityView to create a View that allows users to filter, sort, edit, and update tasks from the front end.
 Finally, we’ll show you how to display only tasks assigned to the currently logged-in user.